tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 	def get_category_list():
 	    return {'categories': Category.objects.all()}

 From this code snippet, you can see a new method called `get_category_list()`.
-This method returns a list of categories - but is mashed up with the template `rango/categories.html` (as can be seen from the `register.inclusion_tag()` decorator).
-You can now create this template file, and add the following HTML markup:
+This method returns a list of categories -- but is mashed up with the template `rango/categories.html` (as can be seen from the `register.inclusion_tag()` decorator).
+You can now create this template file and add the following HTML markup:

 {lang="html",linenos=on}
 	<ul>